 This is the second time – SpaceX again successfully landed Falcon 9 rocket on a floating drone ship after launching the rocket on Friday at 1:21 am EST from Cape Canaveral, Florida.
-After the company has announced the probable date for sending Dragon Spacecraft in last week the company is again in the headlines.
+After the company announced the probable date for sending Dragon Spacecraft last week, the company is again in the headlines.

-Falcon 9 which carries commercial space vehicle delivered JCSAT-14, the Japanese communications satellite for SKY Perfect JSAT Corporation to a Geostationary Transfer Orbit (GTO).
+Falcon 9, which carries a commercial space vehicle, delivered JCSAT-14, the Japanese communications satellite for SKY Perfect JSAT Corporation, to a Geostationary Transfer Orbit (GTO).
 SKY Perfect JSAT is a leading satellite operator in the Asia-Pacific region and provides high-quality satellite communications to its customers using its fleet of 15 satellites.